logo phplogo phpmin

 • Come Bet

-You make a Come bet any time after the come-out roll.
+You can make a come bet any time after the come-out roll.
 A Come bet wins on the first roll if the shooter rolls a 7 or 11 and loses on a 2, 3, or 12.
 Any other number becomes your point number, and you win if the shooter rolls that point number before rolling a 7 in any later roll.

 • Laying Odds Bet